What is Open Space Residential Design (OSRD)?

 Also known as "Conservation Subdivision," “Cluster” or “Natural Resource Protection” Zoning, OSRD bylaws allow developers to create a subdivision with smaller lot sizes, so long as they place the balance of the project’s overall land into permanent land preservation.
 Developers win by being able to create the same amount of house lots, and in some cases the flexibility to add more, as they would under conventional lot layouts, and communities win by having land preservation accompany development.

-For two case study communities, the towns of Dighton and Middleborough, SRPEDD will review and recommend updates to each town’s bylaw and work with each town to prepare and pass an updated version, providing guidance and support as needed to educate the public and town staff on the provisions of the new bylaw.
+For two case study communities—Dighton and Middleborough—SRPEDD has reviewed and recommended updates to each town’s bylaw and has been working closely with both communities to prepare updated versions.
+This includes providing guidance and support to help educate the public and town staff on the provisions of the revised bylaws.